 This stunning vintage pineapple illustration was by Christoph Jakob Trew the German physician and botanist.
 The pineapple drawing is believed to be painted in 1765.

 I think with this gorgeous pineapple drawing the fruit is not supposed to be the main feature.
 As the pineapple picture is actually from a book about insects.

-The drawing is by Maria Sybilla Merian a pioneering female German naturalist of the late 17th and early 18th Century.
+The drawing is by Maria Sybilla Merian a pioneering female German naturalist of the late 17th and early 18th Centuries.

 Merian was one of the first naturalists to study insects directly.
 Merian collected and observed live insects and created detailed drawings.
 In her time, insects still had a reputation as “beasts of the devil”, and the process of metamorphosis was largely unknown.